gromacs/gromacs/docs/user-guide/mdp-options.rst

       Adaptively bias a reaction coordinate using the AWH method.
 The corresponding PMF is estimated at the same time and written to the energy file.
-The PMF and other AWH data can be extracted with the ``gmx awh`` tool.
+The PMF and other AWH data can be extracted with the :ref:`gmx awh` tool.
 The AWH coordinate can be multidimensional and is defined by mapping each dimension to a pull coordinate index.
       This is only allowed if :mdp:`pull-coord1-type` = :mdp-value:`external-potential` and
       :mdp:`pull-coord1-potential-provider` = ``awh`` for the concerned pull coordinate